GregDeakin/Agaricus_bisporus/microarray.md

 ###	Statistical analysis
 Comparisons were made between treated and control samples, with each time-point taken separately.
 Differences in transcript levels between the comparisons were calculated using Empirical Bayes Statistics for Differential Expression with Benjamini and Hochberg False Discovery Rate correction for multiple testing and DESeq2.
 Statistical significance was taken as p <= 0.05.
 ###	Go functional analysis
 Go functional analysis was performed using the BiNGO plugin (2.44) for Cytoscape 2.8.3.
 Gene Ontology was downloaded from the Gene Ontology Consortium (geneontology.org/page/downloads).
-An <i>A. bisporus</i> gene to GO annotation file was created manually from publically available <i>A. bisporus</i> functional annotation.
+An <i>A. bisporus</i> gene to GO annotation file was created manually ((gene_association.GO_Agaricus) from publically available <i>A. bisporus</i> functional annotation